chrisipa/packer-esxi/README.md

 # Overview

 Simple bash script using packer for auto provisioning virtual machines to a VMWare ESXi server.
 This script has been tested with VMWare ESXi version 6.
-The following operating systems are supported:
+At the moment the following operating systems are supported:

 * Ubuntu 14.04 (ubuntu-trusty)